rozbb/draft-waict-transparency/draft-waict-transparency.md

 Calling this endpoint causes the transparency service to make an HTTPS GET query to `https://$site/.well-known/waict-enroll` (TODO: register with IANA).

 The enrolling site will return a response containing all the information the transparency service needs to create a new `EntryWithCtx`.
-Concretely, the site responds with with MIME type `application/json` and the schema (TODO: should history size be in here really? what is the initial chain hash for?):
+Concretely, the site responds with with MIME type `application/json` and the schema:
 ```json
 {
   "title": "Enrollment Data",